 A total of eight hours lecture.
 This course is designed to provide a yearly update of the basic changes in Estate and Gift Tax regulations.
 Course may be taken four times for credit.
-(Non-degree credit)

 ACCT 014 F Updating Federal Tax Laws (.5)